theimpossibleastronaut/zank/README.txt

+# Zank

 Text-based adventure game; can you find enough magic rings and incriminating documents to indict and retire all the politicians before your HP runs out?

 Zank home page: https://github.com/theimpossibleastronaut/Zank/wiki

 [screenshots](https://github.com/theimpossibleastronaut/Zank/tree/master/screenshots)

-Dependencies: libncurses (make and cmake optional to build)

-On Windows, to build with cmake and MinGW, go to /win32 in the Zank folder and type 'make'.

-to build on Linux, MacOS, *BSD or Windows (if using MingGW) gcc -Wall main.c functions.c -lncurses -o Zank
+## Dependencies:

+  * libncurses
+  * cmake

+## Compiling

+    mkdir build
+    cd build
+    cmake ../source
+    make

+The Zank executable will be output to your build directory.

 'make install' is not working yet.